ppy/osu-wiki/wiki/Tournaments/YC/1/en.md

 ## Organisation

-The Yuri Cup is run by various community members.
+The Yuri Cup was run by various community members.

 | Position | Member(s) |
 | :-- | :-- |